 Pjila'si (welcome).
 Every year First Nation communities celebrate many cultural events that showcase a rich and vibrant history.
 The most famous celebration is the Pow Wow.
+It is a modern name for an ancient celebration of family and band members.
 It is an important social, cultural and spiritual event for the Mi'kmaq.
 In modem times, the term pow wow is universal amongst the Native American tribes throughout Turtle Island (North America) and they are held various times throughout the year.

 The infrastructure of the Pow Wow committee is usually made of volunteers.
 The Pow Wow, or as it is often known in the Mi'kmaq territories "Mi'kmaq Mawio'mi", is an important celebration which allows us to express who we are as Mi'kmaq people.
 Planning for each Pow Wow starts as soon as the present one is over.
 Year around planning is very much a necessity.
 The Pow Wow enables us to share our Mi'kmaq culture and heritage with other tribes and non-natives.
 This enables others to gain a better understanding of our Mi'kmaq culture and traditions.

 Aboriginal craft-makers who market their arts and crafts are very much a part of the event.
 Usually only authentic Native arts & crafts are permitted for sale on the Pow Wow grounds.

 Each crafts person is asked to donate two items for the give away ceremony, held at the end of every pow wow.
 There can be many tables for rent each day, other crafts, traditional and other foods are also sold.
 Many resources are used to implement the Committee's specifications to ensure proper preparations of the Pow Wow grounds.
 The task includes understanding the layout and preparations of the grounds according to cultural and spiritual significance.